Image

 • clearly associated with law enforcement

-If you find yourself at a checkpoint in Bates County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our determined Bates County, MO attorneys will fearlessly defend you and protect your rights in the court of law.
-Contact us online to discuss your situation with a compassionate and cunning DUI attorney near you today.
+If you are going through a checkpoint in Bates County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+Our skilled Bates County, MO attorneys will ferociously defend you and protect your rights in the court of law.
+Contact us online to review your situation with a compassionate and cunning DUI attorney near you today.

 Get the best quality criminal defense available in Bates County, MO through Combs Waterkotte.
-A Combs Waterkotte DUI attorney near you will fight for your rights and navigate the legal process when you have been accused of driving under the influence of alcohol or drugs in Bates County or anywhere in Missouri.
-Our team of Bates County, MO attorneys have expertise in a variety of other kinds of cases, including:
+At Combs Waterkotte, a DUI attorney near you will protect you against the court and defend you when you have been accused of driving under the influence of alcohol or drugs in Bates County or anywhere in Missouri.
+Our team of Bates County, MO attorneys have expertise in a number of other kinds of cases, including:

-Learn more about the different DUI cases in Missouri and how Combs Waterkotte’s DUI attorneys in Bates County, MO can defend you.
+Click below to learn more about the different DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Bates County, MO can defend you.

 Hire a DUI Attorney Near Me in Bates County, MO | Combs Waterkotte

-There is no time to waste.
+Do yourself a favor and act now.
 If you were stopped or arrested for driving under the influence near Bates County, MO, find a DUI attorney near you whom you can trust.
-A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
-Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Bates County, MO will protect you.
-Contact our Bates County, MO defense law firm right away to consult a lawyer about your rights, your case and your future.
+Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
+Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Bates County, MO can protect you.
+Contact our Bates County, MO defense law firm now to discuss your rights, your case and your future.

 View Service Areas